lenmorld/lennythedev/src/blog/tooling/eslint_prettier_react.md

 }
 ```

+Feel free to customize to your liking.
-Quick rundown of some options:
+Here's a quick rundown of some options:
 - `printWidth`: max line length.
 More than that, Prettier wraps to next line
 - `tabWidth`: number of spaces per indent
 - `semi`: semicolons required if true